Dear readers of ADxS.org, please forgive the disruption.

 • Inflammation values unchanged

-• Lower use of anti-inflammatory medications (not significant)
+• Reduced use of anti-inflammatory medication (not significant)

-Treatment of bipolar and schizophrenia subjects with the glucocorticoid antagonist mifepristone initially resulted in a substantial increase in cortisol levels during the first 7 days and a substantial decrease in cortisol levels beginning on day 21.24
+Treatment of bipolar and schizophrenia patients with the glucocorticoid antagonist mifepristone initially led to a considerable increase in cortisol levels in the first 7 days and to a considerable drop in cortisol levels from the 21st day onwards.24

-In bipolar 1, an exaggerated ACTH response to CRH (in lithium-treated, mood-balanced sufferers without acute symptoms) could predict the likelihood of a (hypo)manic phase in the following 6 months.25
+In bipolar 1, an excessive ACTH response to CRH (in lithium-treated, mood-balanced patients without acute symptoms) could predict the likelihood of a (hypo)manic phase in the following 6 months.25

-Acute tryptophan minimization (resulting in serotonin deficiency) in lifelong symptom-free direct relatives of bipolar 1 and bipolar 2 sufferers and in controls without bipolar relatives showed26
+Acute tryptophan depletion (resulting in serotonin deficiency) in lifelong symptom-free direct relatives of bipolar 1 and bipolar 2 sufferers and in controls without bipolar relatives showed26

-• In bipolar 1 relatives and controls, a cortisol decline and mood deterioration
+• In bipolar 1 relatives and controls a decrease in cortisol and a deterioration in mood

 • Increased manic symptoms in lithium-treated manic patients

-• No changes were noted in bipolar sufferers who had been symptom-free for 1 to 15 years
+• No changes were observed in bipolar sufferers who had been symptom-free for 1 to 15 years

 7. Mania

-In mania, the HPA axis cortisol response to dexamethasone usually appears elevated, as does the ACTH response to CRH.
-6 months after mania symptoms had subsided, cortisol levels had normalized in one study, but ACTH levels had not.27
+In mania, the cortisol response of the HPA axis to dexamethasone generally appears to be increased, as is the ACTH response to CRH. in one study, cortisol levels had normalized 6 months after the mania symptoms had subsided, but ACTH levels had not.27

 8. Traumas